microsoft/ms-identity-conditional-access-for-compliance/README.md

 _**Step 8: Configure Application to use Authentication Context Claims mapped Location**_

->**Note:** For the purpose of the demo we are using a single <Test user account> to perform the App configuration as well as the testing in the next step.
-Typically this step should only be performed by the App/Data Owner or can also be automated as part of the App deployment process.
+>**Note:** For the purpose of the demo we are using a single Test User account to perform the Application configuration as well as the User testing in the next step.
+Typically the application configuration step is not exposed and should be pre-configured and automated as part of the Application deployment process.
-1. Once the Sample Application is running, on the same machine Browse to https://localhost:44321 and sign-in with the test user account in your Tenant
+1. Once the Sample Application is running, on the same machine Browse to https://localhost:44321 and sign-in with the Test User account
 2. Sign-in using Passwordless Phone-Sign-in instead of Username/Password
 3. Once logged on to the TodoListClient application Click **Admin** to create mappings between an Application Operations and Conditional Access policy.
     >Note: This Sample application is exposing two Operation, POST and DELETE